 Extra info that you or your colleagues might have entered (ie. custom fields about special needs, size of the client etc...)

 Incoming or outgoing emails tracked to Teamleader

 If you would like to notify a colleague and ask them a question, you can by entering the @ symbol in the notifications box in the bottom of the page. you will be able to select the name of one of your colleagues, who will receive a notification with your message.

 You can upload files (contracts, legal information, DPA’s etc…) to the pages of all your contacts, companies or projects.
 Do so via the ‘Files’ widget in the bottom-right corner of the page.
 Sync documents with your Dropbox team account to share files among your colleagues.

 Calendar and Timesheets:

 If you already use an external agenda like Google Calendar, Outlook or ICloud, be sure to integrate it in you Teamleader account.
-Items planned in Teamleader or the external agenda will be synchronised to the other tool so you never have to miss out on a meeting again.
+Items scheduled in Teamleader or the external agenda will be synchronized to the other tool so you never have to miss out on a meeting again.

 Next, you will find out how these tasks and meetings are related to the projects in Teamleader.

 The projects module is the module you will eventually use most, as you probably provide a long term service to your clients.
 A project can be created when you engage in a long-term relation with a client that requires a layered set-up of the tasks you perform for them involving multiple colleagues.
 Planning milestones will help you divide the project into different phases.
 Under these, you can schedule tasks and meetings and assign them to colleagues.
 When all tasks and meetings within a milestone are done, be sure to mark the milestone as finished.
 This way, it should always be clear what is being worked on by whom and when.
 Once all milestones under a project are marked as finished, the entire project will be considered over.